sofiarubini02/textual-entailment-nlp/README.md

 Deep Learning project for **Natural Language Inference (NLI)** on the **Stanford Natural Language Inference (SNLI)** dataset.

-The project develops and compares several neural network architectures for sentence-pair classification (**entailment**, **neutral**, and **contradiction**), progressing from a baseline LSTM to more advanced BiLSTM and CNN models, including MLP classification heads.
+The project implements and compares multiple neural network architectures for sentence-pair classification (**entailment**, **neutral**, and **contradiction**), starting with a baseline LSTM and progressively improving performance through BiLSTM, CNN, and MLP-based architectures.

 ---